sev7ne11ven/Telegram-to-ssh/README.md

 ---

-# 🛡️ Telegram SSH Bot Installer
+# 🛡️ Telegram SSH Bot

 Easily set up a Telegram bot to monitor and control your Ubuntu server via Telegram commands like `/status`, `/shutdown`, `/reboot`, and more.